justinnhli/dotfiles/README.md

 	FILTER OPTIONS (APPLY TO -C, -G, -L, and -S):
 	  -d DATE_RANGE         only use entries in range
-	  -i                    ignore ignore case
+	  -g GENEALOGY          only use entries in reference genealogy -i                    ignore ignore case
 	  -n NUM_RESULTS        max number of results

+	OUTPUT OPTIONS:
 	  -r                    reverse chronological order

 BUGS